History Department By-laws

 stipulate a supermajority is required.

-the Chair shall choose to invite.
+or a majority of the Executive Committee shall choose to invite.
 The Executive Committee may stipulate in advance

 those agenda items for which the meeting is closed to all but voting members

 and other specifically designated individuals.
 During a meeting, the meeting